-- A high CPU load will affect both TCP and MTP performance.
+- A high CPU load will affect network performance.
 Depending on the Operating System, type of software running, and many other factors, one protocol may be affected more than the other.
 Using a faster processor and running fewer other applications may improve network performance for both protocols.

 - Third Party Traffic

-- MTP and TCP must compete with other users of the network.
+- Your network traffic must compete with other users of the network.
 As more people use a network path, performance for all users will decrease.
 This is especially true if the Maximum Path Speed is the limiting factor.
 TCP becomes very inefficient when third party traffic is high, causing TCP to consume large amounts of resources while providing poor performance.
 MTP will show the largest relative performance improvement at times when third-party traffic is high.
 Tech Note 0005 describes how MTP's impact on third-party traffic can be increased or decreased.

 - Idle Latency (Round Trip Time)

 - The time it takes for a very small amount of data to travel between computers and back again is called the Round Trip Time (RTT).
 Rising RTT is indicative of heavy network use.
 If RTT is high (over 500ms), TCP performance will often be poor and MTP performance relatively good.
 If RTT is very low (under 10ms), TCP performance may be limited only by the Maximum Path Speed.
 MTP can be configured to limit its effect on RTT.
 See each application's documentation or contact DEI for details.

 ExpeDat and SyncDat are normally used to transfer files from the storage system of one computer to the storage system of another computer.
 Storage hardware, user interactions, and various features may have additional impacts on performance.